Muqsit/InvMenu/README.md

 ```

 ### Handling item transactions happening in the GUI
+**WARNING!** If you have a plugin that listens to InventoryTransactionEvent at a superior priority than what InvMenu listens to on, it may cause unexpected behaviour.
+InvMenu listens to InventoryTransactionEvent and simplifies the event's output.
+Make sure the plugin is letting a way for other plugins to handle the event just as efficiently as without the plugin.

 Another thing `InvMenu` offers is simplified inventory transaction handling.
 Let's see whatever that means!
 There's no way you haven't come across interactive GUIs in Minecraft.
 You can handle Inventory Transactions by using PHP `callables`.
 ```php